MisterNo0ne/PythonGroupTwoA2Prog/README.md

 ## Development

 ### Roles
 Micah: player.py and obstacle.py and all of their class functions, as well as keyPress system and gameState transition.
-Also made the map, enemies sprinkled around the map, the jumpscare
+Also made the map, enemies sprinkled around the map, the jumpscare, all the obstacles for collisions, animation system, respawning enemies, and changing enemy fight backgrounds based on the terrain.

 Zack: enemy images, attack sprites,  enemy.py, mapDisplay() and the damage calculator, as well as the element and status effect system, turn system, boss gimmicks, the store, inventory display, health bar display, health pot functionality, armor and coin functionality.

 Eddie: item.py, weapon.py, class extension, npc.py, and a basic dialogue file that npc can access Class extension works by having 'child' classes inherit data from 'parent' classes, so the weapon class can have values of the item class.
 There isnt a thing on it on the main processing documentation page either so its tough

-Maksim: Virtually every single image (attack icons, enemy images, the player, attacks, the shop, the shopkeeper) and all animations, npcs, bosses, and basic functionality of data folder
+Maksim: Virtually every single image (attack icons, enemy images, the player, attacks, the shop, the shopkeeper) and all animations pngs, npcs, bosses, and basic functionality of data folder
 Basically the animations in the battles work by having 2 variables for x and y change and have an image render at those coordinates; the image changes based on the attack

 ### [Source Code](https://github.com/MisterNo0ne/PythonGroupTwoA2Prog/tree/main/mainThing)